Violence in Catalonia: are there more crimes or more social alarm?

 Trivialization of violence

 This is not exclusively a Catalan problem.
-At the state level, the Basque Country also had to launch an action plan against bladed weapons in February 2023, as did Navarra, and other regions such as Andalusia have asked the Ministry of the Interior to activate one to curb knife assaults.
+At the state level, the Basque Country also had to launch an action plan against bladed weapons in February 2023, as did Navarra, and other territories such as Andalusia have asked the Ministry of the Interior to activate one to curb knife assaults.
 But if we take a tour of Europe, the trend is similar.
-Germany approved a security package in 2024 prohibiting knives at popular festivals, sporting events, and markets.
+Germany approved a security package in 2024 that prohibits knives at popular festivals, sporting events, and markets.
 In the same year, Austria created an operational group against juvenile crime, which explicitly focused on bladed weapons.
 In France, random checks are carried out in schools to prevent the use of bladed weapons, and Italy is considering installing metal detectors at the entrances of educational centers.

 Alternative measures

-These are measures similar to those used in road traffic offenses (the points license and the need to take a course to recover them).
-In fact, Rodríguez explains that these measures can also be useful in combating repeat offending, a phenomenon that affects thieves who accumulate many antecedents.
+These are measures similar to those used in traffic offenses (the points license and the need to take a course to recover them).
+In fact, Rodríguez explains that these measures can also be useful in combating repeat offending, a phenomenon that affects thieves who accumulate many priors.
 Among the five types of incidents in which a knife is most used, robberies with violence and intimidation are the first.

 Concrete increases